KaiNorberg/PatchworkOS/README.md

 - Custom C standard library and system libraries
 - Highly modular shared memory based desktop environment
 - Theming via [config files](https://github.com/KaiNorberg/PatchworkOS/blob/main/root/cfg)
-- Note that currently a heavy focus has been placed on the kernel and low-level stuff so user space is currently quite small
+- Note that currently a heavy focus has been placed on the kernel and low-level stuff, so user space is quite small... for now

 *And much more...*

----

-## Notable Differences with Unix
+## Notable Differences with POSIX

 - Replaced `fork(), exec()` with `spawn()`
-- Single-User
+- No "user" concept
-- Non POSIX standard library
+- Non-POSIX standard library
+- Even heavier focus on "everything is a file"
+- File flags instead of file modes/permissions
 - Custom [shell utilities](#shell-utilities)

 ## Limitations